webix-hub/docs/data/desktop/combo.md

 - [text](desktop/text.md) coupled with [suggest list](desktop/suggest.md).
 Identical to combo in look, but while combo requires selection from a popup list, suggest offers values that can be either chosen or ignored.

 @spellcheck: usingdatasuggestforformcontrols, usinggridsuggestforformcontrols

+@metadescr:  UI related combo is a text like field with a popup window that appears as you click the field.
+A popup displays options for users to select.
+At the same time, you can edit